der-bew/printf/README.md

 ```
    * We strongly encourage you to work all together on a set of tests
    * If the task does not specify what to do with an edge case, do the same as printf

+## Mandatory Tasks

+   [x] Write function that produces output with conversion specifiers c, s, and %.
+   [x] Handle conversion specifiers d, i.
+   [x] Create a man page for your function.

+## Advanced Tasks

+   [x] Handle conversion specifier b.
+   [x] Handle conversion specifiers u, o, x, X.
+   [x] Use a local buffer of 1024 chars in order to call write as little as possible.
+   [x] Handle conversion specifier S.
+   [x] Handle conversion specifier p.
+   [x] Handle flag characters +, space, and # for non-custom conversion specifiers.
+   [] Handle length modifiers l and h for non-custom conversion specifiers.
+   [] Handle the field width for non-custom conversion specifiers.
+   [] Handle the precision for non-custom conversion specifiers.
+   [] Handle the 0 flag character for non-custom conversion specifiers.
+   [x] Handle the custom conversion specifier r that prints the reversed string.
+   [x] Handle the custom conversion specifier R that prints the rot13'ed string.
+   [*] All above options should work well together.